MrShieh-X/mschatroom/README.md

+# Announcement: Due to insufficient funds of the author and unable to provide corresponding services for this program, the author has decided (short-term) not to provide services for this program.
+The author will stop sending verification codes and registration services on July 13, 2021, and stop the service of the program on July 18, 2021.
+You will no longer be able to register, log in, chat, etc.
 # MSChatRoom (MSCR)
 An Android chat application using MINA framework (communication) and MySQL database (account information storage) <br/>
 If you want to use the old version of this application, you need to [download the source code of the target version](https://github.com/MrShieh-X/mschatroom/releases), unzip it, and check its README file.<br/>